hardisj/erinsaudiocorner/content/english/loudspeakers/Dutch_Dutch_8c.md

 Measurements are provided in a format in accordance with the Standard Method of Measurement for In-Home Loudspeakers (ANSI/CTA-2034-A R-2020).
 For more information, please see [this](https://shop.cta.tech/products/standard-method-of-measurement-for-in-home-loudspeakers) link.

 CTA-2034 / SPINORAMA:

+Note:  Since this is a powered speaker, the SPL readings in the below graphics was not the SPL tested.
+Per the CTA-2034 sped, the input voltagge is 2.83v.
+However, this speaker was tested at a level more in line with approximately 86dB at 1m (0.30vRMS input).
+The output SPL is scaled based on the 2.83v, though.
+Therefore, at 2.83v input to this speaker, the output is shown as below.

 <img align="left" src="https://dl.dropboxusercontent.com/s/3o1c5zircnbwiqq/Dutch%20%26%20Dutch%208c%20CEA2034%20%28SPINORAMA%29.png?dl=0" alt="specs" width="100%" style="vertical-align:middle;margin:20px 0px"/><br clear="all" />
 <br>